nalann/readingisgood/README.md

 *by Nalan Ekici*

-**Note** This documentation is about technologies and project structure.
+**Note** This documentation is about technologies and project structure, project build operation, and general information.

 **Tech Stack**